 If you want a rewarding relationship with a pet, own a cat.
 Cats are beloved for their emotional support, love, therapy, and of course, keeping rats at bay.
 Well, kitties can be many wonderful things except one—a service animal.

 No doubt, many cat owners have questioned whether cats can be legitimate service animals.
 But how do we define service animals?
 Can your feline friend be helpful after all?
-Keep reading and discover.
+Sadly, according to the Americans with Disabilities Act, cats cannot be service animals.
+Keep reading and discover why.

 Can Cats Be Service Animals?